in28minutes/kubernetes-crash-course/README.md

 - You will integrate Spring Boot Microservices on Kubernetes with Istio
 - You will perform Blue Green Deployments and Canary Deployments with Istio
 - You will integrate Kiali, Graphana and Prometheus with Istio and Kubernetes
-- You will implement Distribute Tracing for Spring Boot Microsevices with Istio and Jaegar
+- You will implement Distributed Tracing for Spring Boot Microsevices with Istio and Jaegar
 - You will use Helm to Automate Microservices Deployment on Kubernetes
 - You will Join 300,000 Learners having AMAZING LEARNING Experiences with in28Minutes